kfirazu/codeCoach/README.md

 ## Technologies

-The technology stack we used was MERN - MongoDB, Express, React, Typescript and Node.js.
+The technology stack I used was MERN - MongoDB, Express, React, Typescript and Node.js.
 The app uses webSockets to update the code blocks in real time.
 The API calls to the backend are done with Rest API method.

 ## Getting started